contrast-zone/t-rewriter.js/README.md

         ( | ~Shape ~Element ) \/ ( & Start )
     )

 Each conjunct in the above *CSNF* expression holds dijunctions that are considered to be separate grammar rules.
 Now that we converted our example to *CSNF*, to parse some text by this grammar, we are required to abduce from the `( & Start )` expression backwards using the *resolution abduction* rule.
 In cases of disjunction consisted of only two elements, we produce a negation of one single element other than matched one.
 When a disjunction contains more than one element, we produce a conjunction of negated elements, thus requiring to parse both of them.
-Also, when abducing up the grammar tree, we are required to simultaniously check both positive and negative instances of searched elements, with an effect of reporting parsing error when th both instances succesfully parse.
+Also, when abducing up the grammar tree, we are required to simultaniously check both positive and negative instances of searched elements, with an effect of reporting parsing error when both instances succesfully parse.

 To finally check which properties of elements `A`, `B` and `C` are possible, we proceed with the following: